abtzpro/auto_audit/README.md

-Sure, here is an informative and extensive README file for the `auto_audit` project:

 # AutoAudit

 AutoAudit is an automated security audit tool designed for SMB and enterprise organizations.
 It is built with Python and incorporates popular security tools such as Nmap, OpenVAS, and ZAP to perform vulnerability assessments, risk assessments, and compliance audits.
 AutoAudit generates comprehensive HTML reports and can be scheduled to run at regular intervals.
 The tool can also send email notifications with the latest audit reports.